BobShoaun/Artsu.me/README.md

 ## Admin Artwork Viewer

+### Access
+1. When Logged in as an admin, click on your avatar and select admin panel.
-1. View from a list of usernames, real names, emails, user IDs, and their ban status.
+2. View from a list of usernames, real names, emails, user IDs, and their ban status.
-2. Click one a field to view the user profile.
+3. Click one a field to view the user profile.
-3. Scroll down and click on an artwork
+4. Click on an artwork from the user.

+### Features
-4. From this page an admin view an artwork's:
+- From this page an admin view an artwork's:
    - Image
    - Description
    - Artist
    - Tags
-5. From this page an admin perform the following actions:
+- From this page an admin perform the following actions:
    - Ban an artwork
    - Remove a description
    - Remove tags from the artwork